Inside: Follow these step by step instructions on how to tile a tub surround that could save you a lot of money on bathroom renovation!

 Once the grout is cured, seal the tile and grout using an appropriate sealer for your type of tile.

-A few days of hard work later (and even eating lunch in this bathtub), we have a beautiful clean new bathtub that is a far cry from the one piece yellowish insert we started with!
+A few days of hard work later (and even eating lunch in this bathtub), we have a beautiful new bathtub with a subway tile tub surround that is a far cry from the one piece yellowish plastic tub surround we started with and the hall bathroom renovation is officially complete!

 So, what do you think?
 Have you ever taken on a project this big?